OWASP/www-project-top-ten/tab_call-for-data.md

 We plan to support both known and pseudo-anonymous contributions.
 The preference is for contributions to be known; this immensely helps with the validation/quality/confidence of the data submitted.
 If the submitter prefers to have their data stored anonymously and even go as far as submitting the data anonymously, then it will have to be classified as "unverified" vs. "verified".

 ### Verified Data Contribution
-Scenario 1: The submitter is known and has agreed to be identified as a contributing party.<br>
+Scenario 1: The submitter is known and has agreed to be identified as a contributing party.<br/>
-Scenario 2: The submitter is known but would rather not be publicly identified.<br>
+Scenario 2: The submitter is known but would rather not be publicly identified.<br/>
-Scenario 3: The submitter is known but does not want it recorded in the dataset.<br>
+Scenario 3: The submitter is known but does not want it recorded in the dataset.<br/>

 ### Unverified Data Contribution
 Scenario 4: The submitter is anonymous.
 (Should we support?)